Iaurits/Iaurits.github.io/_posts/2024-04-23-FinalProject.markdown

     frameborder="0">
 </iframe>

-_figure 2: Here is can be seen how the number of crashes for each car brand has evoled thorugh the past decade_
+_Figure 2: Here is can be seen how the number of crashes for each car brand has evoled thorugh the past decade_

 Notice that all car brands follow the same trend and that data after 2016 rises shapely.
 This is due to the way data was recorded was changed.
 We also notice a sharp decline after 2020 which might be due to corona virus and the resulting lockdown.